Evil Things: Plot

-The tape reveals that the group have been being secretly video taped since they were on the road, and are being stalked by the same person in the maroon van.
-There is footage of them at the gas station with the girl running out to give Cassy back her phone, and them at the diner when Mark attempted to confront the driver of the van, proving it is the same van who has been following them the whole time.
+The tape reveals that the group have been secretly video taped since they were on the road, and are being stalked by the same person in the maroon van.
+There is footage of them at the gas station with the girl running out to give Cassy back her phone, and them at the diner when Mark attempted to confront the driver of the van, establishing that it's the same van which has been following them the whole time.
 Then the footage follows them to Aunt Gail's house and shows film taken through the windows of the group laughing and having fun, surprising Miriam with her birthday cake, and to their horror, the stalker inside the house filming them all as they slept.

-The phone rings again with no answer, and then the line is cut.
-No one can get a signal on their cell phones.
-The group decide to leave but when they run out to the car they see that it is missing.
+The phone rings again with only silence on the other end, and then the line is cut.
+None of the group can get a signal on their cell phone.
+Trying to leave, they find that their car is missing.
 A van pulls up in the driveway, scaring the group back into the house.
 As everyone tries to get a signal on their phones again, all the power in the house goes out.
 Miriam finally gets a signal on her phone and dials 9-1-1, but the call drops out.

 Down the hall, the group hear a noise.
 Mark gets a knife and goes to investigate.
 He finds a two way radio that is on and crackling.
 The door suddenly shuts from the inside and Mark's cries of pain can be heard.
 Cassy bangs on the door and tries to open it, and then it opens just a crack which scares the group into running upstairs to hide.

 Upstairs, the group see the van driving away from the house so they come back downstairs to leave.
 Leo gives the camera to Tanya and leads the way out, but once outside he sees something that makes him scream at the others to run back inside.
-Once inside, Tanya falls breaking the camera and all left is the audio sound of Tanya screaming and her and Leo's fate is left unknown.
+Once inside, Tanya falls, breaking the camera and leaving the viewer with only audio of Tanya screaming.
+Leo's fate is left unknown.

-On the video footage of the van outside, Miriam is shown to be running from the house.
-The van turns on its lights and creeps along to follow her.
-The van stops and the stalker gets out and chases a screaming Miriam into the woods.
+On the video footage taken from the van outside, Miriam is shown to be running from the house.
+The van turns on its lights and creeps along to follow her, before stopping - the stalker then gets out and chases a screaming Miriam into the woods.